Distortion and the bridge distance of knots: Preliminaries

-We will utilize ``sufficiently complicated" bridge spheres, where complication is measured via distances between disk sets in the curve complex.
-For a bridge sphere $\Sigma$ define the (1-skeleton of the) \defn{curve complex} $\mathcal{C}(\Sigma)$ to be a graph whose vertices are isotopy classes of essential simple closed curves.
+We will utilize ``sufficiently complicated" bridge spheres, where complexity is measured via distances between disk sets in the curve complex.
+Let $\gamma$ be a PL knot in $S^3$ and let $\Sigma$ be any bridge sphere for $\gamma$ separating $S^3$ into balls $B_1$ and $B_2$.
+Define the (1-skeleton of the) \defn{curve complex} $\mathcal{C}(\Sigma)$ to be a graph whose vertices are isotopy classes of essential simple closed curves.
+In the context of the curve complex, we will always discuss curves up to isotopy even if we don't explicitly state so.
 Two vertices are connected by an edge if their corresponding curves may be realized disjointly.
-Note that if $\Sigma$ has two punctures, the curve complex is empty and if $\Sigma$ has 4 punctures, the curve complex is a disconnected graph.
 The vertex set of the curve complex $\mathcal{C}(\Sigma)$ has a natural metric constructed by assigning each edge length one and defining the distance between two vertices to be the length of the shortest path between them.
+Let the \emph{disk set} $\mathcal{D}_i \subset \mathcal{C}(\Sigma)$ be the set of vertices which correspond to essential curves in $\Sigma$ that bound compressing disks in $B_i$, and the \emph{distance of $\Sigma$}, denoted $d(\Sigma)$, to be